mlinderm/vagrant-aws/README.md

 		aws_access_key_id:  <YOUR ACCESS KEY>
 		aws_secret_access_key: <YOUR SECRET KEY>

-Additionally, although `vagrant-aws` has many useful defaults, you will need to specify your Amazon AWS key name and the path the associated private key.
-You can specify this on a per-environment basis (i.e., in each Vagrantfile) or in a single Vagrantfile in your `~/.vagrant` directory.
+If you already have an Amazon key pair (created when you signed-up, or someother time), you can specify the key name and the path the associated private key.
+Alternately, if no key name is specified, `vagrant-aws` will automatically create and register a key pair for you with the name `vagrant_<MAC ADDRESS>`.
+If you want to use your pre-existing key, you can specify the key name and path on a per-environment basis (i.e., in each Vagrantfile) or in a single Vagrantfile in your `~/.vagrant` directory.
 In the latter case, create `~/.vagrant/Vagrantfile` with:

 	Vagrant::Config.run do |config|
 		config.aws.key_name = "<KEY NAME>"